ianmilligan1/ianmilligan.ca/content/post/covid-baking/index.md

 While clearly there's no shortage of flour in Canada (c'mon), there is a shortage of it at the grocery store as supply chains are strained by the rapid interest in home baking.

 Luckily, I tweeted about my first loaf and somebody mentioned a local stone mill in Fergus, Ontario (about a 30 minute drive from my house, although they deliver for free with an order over $75).
 One order later, and a 20kg bag of flour arrived.
-Now that I've used about half of it in the last three and a half-weeks of COVID-19 lockdown, the remainder doubles as a handy chair for my daugher to sit on.
+Now that I've used about half of it in the last three and a half-weeks of COVID-19 lockdown, the remainder doubles as a handy chair for my daughter to sit on.

 Anyways, you can buy it from their [website here](https://1847.ca/).